oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 "redirect_uri":
 :    OPTIONAL if only one redirect URI is registered for this client.
-     REQUIRED if multiple redirict URIs are registered for this client.
+     REQUIRED if multiple redirect URIs are registered for this client.
      See {{multiple-redirect-uris}}.

 "scope":